Omaiirr-Dev/Multitabrecorder/README.md

 ### Architecture Overview

 The app is built with vanilla HTML, CSS, and JavaScript - no frameworks, no build process, no complications.
-Here's how the pieces fit together: